VNair88/Analysis-of-property-prices-on-Zillow/README.md

 [logo2]: https://github.com/VNair88/Analysis-of-property-prices-on-Zillow/blob/master/Plots/Capture.JPG  "Plot3"

-> >State_avg - denotes average property prices in a county are more than the state average <br>
+'>State_avg' - denotes average property prices in a county are more than the state average <br>
-DaysonZillow_bin - If the average number of days, properties in a county spend on Zillow is less than or equal to 80.063 days then the value is 1, otherwise 0 <br>
+'DaysonZillow_bin' - If the average number of days, properties in a county spend on Zillow is less than or equal to 80.063 days then the value is 1, otherwise 0 <br>
-Inventory_bin - If the inventory size is less than or equal to 288.5, then the value is 1 otherwise 0
+'Inventory_bin' - If the inventory size is less than or equal to 288.5, then the value is 1 otherwise 0

 If a county's market is relatively active and big, it has a better chance of outperforming the state (wrt avg house prices).